emfriis/web502-lab-one-emfriis/labone.md

 # WEB502 - Lab One - Emily Friis

-## Node.js vs XAMMP:
+## Node.js vs XAMPP:

 Node.js is a highly flexibile JavaScript framework.
 It provides tools that simplify the development of web applications.
-Node.js' library also provides a built in HTTP server implementation used to create your own web server, but it is significantly distinct from XAMMP.
+Node.js' library also provides a built in HTTP server implementation used to create your own web server, but it is significantly distinct from XAMPP.

-XAMMP integrates a dedicated web server solution through the Apache HTTP server.
+XAMPP integrates a dedicated web server solution through the Apache HTTP server.
 It effectively functions as a local server, which allows for local application testing before moving to a remote web server.

 ## Installing Frameworks:

-To install my frameworks I used the architecture provided by XAMMP to implement a locally hosted development environment.
+To install my frameworks I used the architecture provided by XAMPP to implement a locally hosted development environment.
 First, I configured the Apache web server and MySQL database management system, making sure they were assigned to open ports.
 Secondly, I created database for each framework and created a user with full access to each database.
 Next, I downloaded the files for each framework, and extracted their contents into the htdocs folder in xammp's directory.
 From there, I was able to configure each using the database name and user details I had set up earlier.

 ## Framework Comparison: